jmarti1226/cyber-sec/Ansible/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly reliable, in addition to restricting traffic to the network.
-The load balancer provides an external IP address, thereby protecting the individual servers from public access.The load balancer receives any traffic that comes into the website and distributes it across multiple servers.
+The load balancer provides an external IP address, thereby protecting the individual servers from public access.
+The load balancer receives any traffic that comes into the website and distributes it across multiple servers.
 Using a jump box allows us to deploy containers to each server at once rather than accessing each individual server.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.
 Filebeat collects data about the file system.